-- property used or held exclusively in the course of carrying on your active business - your personal-use property
+- foreign investments held in Canadian mutual funds - property used or held exclusively in the course of carrying on your active business - your personal-use property

 You have to file Form T1135 for 2021 no later than April 30, 2022, (June 15, 2022, if you or your cohabiting spouse or common-law partner carried on a business in 2021, other than a business whose expenditures are primarily made in the course of a tax shelter investment).
 For more information, see Form T1135.